 Business rates advice for our members

-Our members are entitled to a free consultation with Colin Hunter, director of Business Rates at Lambert Smith Hampton, who was an expert witness in the landmark business rates appeal won by the Exeter City Council on behalf of the Royal Albert Memorial Museum earlier this year.
+Our members are entitled to a free consultation with Colin Hunter, director of Business Rates at Lambert Smith Hampton, who was an expert witness in the landmark business rates appeals won by Tyne & Wear Archives & Museums in 2022 and Exeter City Council on behalf of the Royal Albert Memorial Museum in 2020.

 To arrange your 15-minute consultation, at no fee with no strings attached, please email CHunter@lsh.co.uk or visit www.lsh.co.uk for advice.
 You can find out more about LSH via @LSHTweets and on LinkedIn.